-Cabell, a Republican, was the representative for Virginia's 14th congressional district from 1801 to 1803.
+Cabell was the representative for Virginia’s 14th congressional district and was a Republican.
+He served from 1801 to 1803.

 From Jan 1796 to Mar 1803, Cabell missed 168 of 476 roll call votes, which is 35.3%.
 This is much worse than the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.

 |Dec 1799-May 1800||54||6||11.1%||48th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000